JustAnEric/sharkfin/README.md

 > sharkfin is in it's early stages of development.
 No compiled builds will be released until the code is production-ready.
 If you want to join beta testing that will be done soon, [Join the sharkfin Discord](https://discord.gg/mKZhdNbens)!

 # Prerequisites
+> [!WARNING]
+> These are the things that must be downloaded before running sharkfin.
+Not downloading these might cause sharkfin to not run properly.

 - [Microsoft Edge WebView2](https://developer.microsoft.com/en-us/microsoft-edge/webview2?form=MA13LH#download)

 # Features